 \section{Introduction}

 The sensitivities of the LIGO \& Virgo gravitational-wave (GW) detectors \cite{2015CQGra..32g4001L,2015CQGra..32b4001A} are constantly improving.
-So far, they have already confidently detected $90$ compact binary mergers events \cite{LIGOScientific:2021djp} and are expected to detect hundreds of such mergers in the upcoming observational runs \cite{KAGRA:2013rdx}.
+So far, they have already confidently detected $90$ compact binary mergers events \cite{LIGOScientific:2021djp} and are expected to detect hundreds of such mergers in the upcoming observing runs \cite{KAGRA:2013rdx}.
 Accurate extraction of source parameters from these mergers is essential to interpret them in an astrophysical and cosmological context.
-Understanding and modeling physical effects due to the propagation of the wave between the source and the detector are extremely important in this regard.
+Understanding and modeling physical effects due to the propagation of the wave between the source and the detector is significant in this regard.
 Ignoring these effects in the templates used to search and estimate parameters of a GW signal could cause problems in explaining or interpreting the underlying signals.